 University Students may experience stressors that can impact both their academic experience and their personal well-being.
 These may include academic pressures and challenges associated with relationships, mental health, alcohol or other drugs, identities, finances, etc. If you are experiencing concerns, seeking help is a courageous thing to do for yourself and those who care about you.
 If the source of your stressors is academic, please contact me so that we can find solutions together.
-Ashley Evearitt, a Counseling and Psychological Services (CAPS) counselor, is embedded in UMSI, schedule an appointment with her by copying and pasting the following URL into your browser:
+Ashley appointment with her by copying and pasting the following URL into your browser: https://bit.ly/Evearitt-CAPS-UMSI

-https://bit.ly/Evearitt-CAPS-UMSI